josevill/Developers-Usefull-Stuff/Links.md

 * https://github.com/benweier/Themr - Themes plugin | Allows you to change from theme to theme with shortcuts, setting favorite themes and many more things.
 * https://github.com/benweier/Schemr - Color schemes plugin | Same as Themr but for color schemes.
 Amazebalss!

+# Javascript
+* http://www.w3resource.com/javascript-exercises/javascript-basic-exercises.php | Javascript exercises, there are pretty cool, they come handy if you're new to the language and you want to test yourself.
+* http://ejohn.org/apps/learn/ | It has some "kind of" deep exercises.
+* http://www.learn-js.org/ | Cool interface, it has a console and a bunch of basic content to learn.
+* https://github.com/ReactiveX/learnrx | Practice your functional javascript skills here!
+The best so far.